-Publishing: On the IS2 machine, you will have to create the it240.2155 folder if you did not already do so.
-See section A.1 (page 77) for guidance.
-Inside that folder you must create a subfolder named d1.
+Publishing: On the IS2 machine, you will have to create the it240.2161 folder if you did not already do so.
+See section A.1 (page 88) for guidance.
+Inside that folder you must create a subfolder that matches the d1 link on the student projects page.
 Inside that folder you must place your webpage (and any images you are using).
 Your webpage must be named index.html.